Table of Contents

 Clinical Presentation and Diagnosis of Fetal Growth Restriction

-- Ultrasound examination: Precise dating of the gestation with an ultrasound between the 8th to 13th week of gestation is used to detect FGR later in the pregnancy.
+Precise dating of the gestation with an ultrasound between the 8th to 13th week of gestation is used to detect FGR later in the pregnancy.
 However, accurate dating is difficult as the gestation progresses.
-Fetal weight, head circumference and abdominal circumference measurements plotted against preexisting standardized charts help to diagnose FGR.
+Fetal weight, head circumference and abdominal circumference measurements plotted against pre-existing standardized charts help to diagnose FGR.
+Usually, an ultrasound at 18 – 20 weeks of gestation is used to date the pregnancy and rule out any congenital malformations.
+Later, the findings are compared to another scan done at 28 – 32 weeks of gestation to assess growth, symmetry, and brain physiology.

-- Estimated fetal weight <6th percentile indicates FGR while fetal weight >20th percentile excludes FGR.
-Serial ultrasound measurements showing decrease in fetal weight or estimated fetal weight at or <15th percentile is suggestive of FGR.
+<6th percentile indicates FGR, while fetal weight >20th percentile excludes FGR.
+Serial ultrasound measurements showing a decrease in fetal weight or estimated fetal weight at or <15th percentile is suggestive of FGR.

-- Abdominal circumference is the first parameter to get affected in FGR resulting in an increase of the ratio of the head circumference to the abdominal circumference.
-The normal ratio is one between 32-34 weeks and decreases to less than one after 34 weeks.
+It is the first parameter to get affected in FGR resulting in an increase of the ratio of the head circumference to the abdominal circumference.
+The normal ratio is one between 32 – 34 weeks and decreases to less than one after 34 weeks.
 A ratio of >1 is suggestive of FGR.

-- Amniotic fluid volume: To calculate the amniotic fluid index (AFI), the amniotic fluid volume is measured in the deepest, vertical pocket of each quadrant and then the measurements of the four pockets are added together.
-Normal AFI ranges from 5-25 cm.
+To calculate the amniotic fluid index (AFI), the amniotic fluid volume is measured in the deepest, vertical pocket of each quadrant and then the measurements of the four pockets are added together.
+Normal AFI ranges from 5 – 25 cm.
 Oligohydramnios is noticed in a majority of the infants with FGR.
 The risk of FGR increases when the AFI is < 5cm.

-- Systolic/diastolic ratio: The peak systolic and diastolic pressure of the umbilical arterial blood flow is measured using ultrasound Doppler velocimetry.
+The peak systolic and diastolic pressure of the umbilical arterial blood flow is measured using ultrasound Doppler velocimetry.
 The systolic/diastolic ratio is calculated by averaging the results.
-An increased ratio is suggestive of FGR in 80 % of cases.
+An increased ratio is suggestive of FGR in 80% of cases.

 Management of Intrauterine Growth Restriction

-A majority of the fetal deaths due to FGR occur between 36 weeks of gestation and onset of labor.
-Therefore, the clinician should consider the gestational age at diagnosis of FGR and has to plan the delivery date earlier if there is developing evidence of fetal compromise.
-Serial ultrasound examination at 3-4 weekly intervals with estimation of fetal weight, AFI, head circumference and abdominal circumference and is essential.
+A majority of the fetal deaths due to FGR occur between 36 weeks of gestation and the onset of labor; therefore, the clinician should consider the gestational age at diagnosis of FGR and has to plan the delivery date earlier if there is developing evidence of fetal compromise.
+Serial ultrasound examination at 3 – 4 weekly intervals with estimation of fetal weight, AFI, head circumference and abdominal circumference is essential.

 Follow-up testing with contraction stress test or a biophysical profile is required if NST is suggestive of fetal hypoxemia.
 NST, fetal tone, AFI, fetal breathing and gross body movements all constitute the biophysical profile which predicts the well-being of the fetus, fetal distress and perinatal mortality.